The Jewel

 That's awareness returning.

-Each return is the bell ringing.
+Each return is the bell ringing through you.

 And "return" means this: